antogc/antaeus/README.md

 In systems like Anteus is capital to be able to monitor what is happening.
 Improving the observability helps the system administrator to anticipate future issues.

-For that purpose is crucial providing good logging to understand service behaviour.
+For that purpose, is important to provide a good logging level, to understand service behaviour.
 We could also add a mechanism to trace request to the payment provider, this way we could match issues on both components.

 As above-mentioned, the notification services could be improved to generate system metrics, like:
 * number of invoices processed